engineershahzad/Microservices/README.md

 Since the services are independent of each other, continuous deployment of new features and application scaling can be done with ease.
 If a service goes down, it won’t affect the functionality of the entire application

+## Integration of differnt and legacy systems:

+Microservices is considered as a viable mean for modernizing existing monolithic software application.

+There are experience reports of several companies who have successfully replaced  their existing software by microservices, or are in the process of doing so using  an incremental approach.

+## Distributed development:

+It parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.

+Microservice-based architectures facilitate continuous integration, continuous delivery and deployment.

+## Criticism and Concerns

+Inter-service calls over a network have a higher cost in terms of network latency and message processing time than in-process calls within a monolithic service process.

+Development and support of many services is more challenging if they are built with different tools and technologies.
+This is especially a problem if engineers move between projects frequently.

+The protocol typically used with microservices (HTTP) was designed for public-facing services, and as such is unsuitable for working internal microservices that often must be reliable.

+While not specific to microservices, the decomposition methodology often uses functional decomposition, which does not handle changes in the requirements while still adds the complexity of services.

+The very concept of microservice is misleading, since there are only services.
+There is no sound definition of when a service starts or stops being a microservice.